 However, for most small businesses, steps 2 and 3 in this cybersecurity risk assessment template are a significant challenge because:

 - The business lacks a process to identify vulnerabilities, and

 - The business does not have the expertise or tools to conduct a threat modeling exercise to determine specific threats

-Therefore, I’d like to present a different approach for small business risk assessment based on assumed risk, threat event outcome, and layers of currently employed mitigations.
-In this approach, the risk assessment goes something like this:
+Therefore, I’d like to present a different approach for small business cybersecurity risk assessment based on assumed risk, threat event outcome, and layers of currently employed mitigations.
+In this approach, the cybersecurity risk assessment goes something like this:

 - Develop categories of things of value to the organization—asset classes—such as users, customer info, workstations, servers, facilities, etc.

 - Utilize a standard list of possible threat event outcomes should any threat source exploit any vulnerability.
 This list includes the following: